ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/how-to-enable-hwrt-on-lumen-for-android-devices/_review.md

     - questions:
         question: >
-            Lumen only supports software ray tracing.
+            Lumen only supports software ray tracing?
         answers:
             - True
             - False
         correct_answer: 2
         explanation: >
-            Lumen can support hardware ray tracing if the hardware has ray tracing feature.
+            Lumen can support hardware ray tracing if the hardware has ray tracing features.

     - questions:
         question: >
-            Lumen can work with forward shading mode.
+            Can Lumen work with the forward shading mode?
         answers:
             - True
             - False